Skip to Content

 • The cooking time will vary based on how thick you slice the apples and your desired level of tenderness.
 Thin slices will cook faster but may become mushy, while thicker slices will retain more bite.

-• If you’re planning to freeze the filling, opt for tapioca flour as the thickener.
+• If you’re planning to freeze leftovers, opt for tapioca flour as the thickener.
 It holds up better under freezing conditions compared to cornstarch.

 • Feel free to adjust the cinnamon and nutmeg to your taste preference.
 A pinch of allspice or cardamom can also be a nice addition.